Skip to content Skip to Programs Navigation

 Lynn Tocci

-Lynn Tocci is the Wood Center Associate Director of Undergraduate Affairs.
-She works with all things real estate education for undergraduates, including: career coaching and advising students completing the real estate coursework, promoting and handling admissions for the new real estate minor, overseeing the Undergraduate Real Estate Club (UREC) and the Wood Center’s diversity initiatives with undergraduates.
-Lynn has been a fixture on UNC’s campus for more than a decade, with a tenure working in Kenan-Flagler admissions and academic advising.
+Lynn Tocci is the Wood Center Senior Associate Director of Undergraduate Programming.
+She works with all aspects real estate education and student development for undergraduates, including: career coaching and advising students completing the real estate coursework, promoting and handling admissions for the new real estate minor, overseeing the Undergraduate Real Estate Club (UREC) and the Wood Center’s early talent and career readiness initiatives with undergraduates.
+Lynn has been a fixture on UNC’s campus for more than a decade, with a tenure working in Kenan-Flagler admissions and main campus academic advising.

 Lynn has her Masters in Social Work from UNC and Masters in Counseling Psychology from Marist College.
 She also has her Bachelors in Psychology from the State University of New York – Albany.